The Magic E

 I Am Silent

-The magic 'e' sits at the end of the word and doesn't make any sound at all!
+The magic e sits at the end of the word and doesn’t make any sound.

 Say Your Name